 “We will plant more trees, plants and shrubbery, and we will make sure they are species that are hardy and resilient to our changing climate.”

 “We will use innovation and design to create more green roofs and walls, and we will push ourselves harder to find creative ways to green our network of largely concrete laneways and narrow streets.”

-The Lord Mayor said that over the past ten years, the City of Sydney has been one of the few Councils in Australia to increase its canopy cover.
+The Lord Mayor said over the past 10 years, the City of Sydney has been one of the few Councils in Australia to increase its canopy cover.

 “To take those gains even further, we will create planning instruments to ensure greater provision of greenery in private development, and we will prioritise efforts in areas of the City that need it most,” she said.

 “Trees remove thousands of tonnes of pollution from our air, store carbon and help mitigate extreme weather, while also relieving stress, depression and anxiety.
 It is critical that we value everything our broad urban forest and greenery can do for us, and invest heavily in it.”